East West Home’s Best?

 Home education occurs to be a very appropriate educational form for gifted children, which probably explains their over-representation among home educators.

-The questions that emerges, and asks for further research:
+The questions that emerge, and asks for further research:

 - Are the problems that gifted children experience at school, school- or child-related?